StrangeMood/toolbox/README.md

 ##decorator

-Nifty tool for decarating any onject with module.
+Nifty tool for decorating any onject with module.

 ##Installation: